serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 }
 ```

-> Complete example is given [here](https://raw.githubusercontent.com/serverless/serverless-graphql/master/app-backend/rest-api/resolvers.js).
-You can also look at Saeri's blog post on [Serverless GraphQL Gateway on top of a 3rd Party REST API](https://serverless.com/blog/3rd-party-rest-api-to-graphql-serverless/)
+**Note:** A complete example is given [here](https://raw.githubusercontent.com/serverless/serverless-graphql/master/app-backend/rest-api/resolvers.js).
+You can also look at Saeri's blog post on building a [Serverless GraphQL Gateway on top of a 3rd Party REST API](https://serverless.com/blog/3rd-party-rest-api-to-graphql-serverless/).

-6. Run it locally on your machine
+Go ahead and run it locally on your machine:

 ```
 cd app-backend/rest-api